Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 Forecasting dependency.
 Production decisions depend on accurate demand forecasts.
 Forecast misses produce either stockouts (lost sales) or overstock (margin erosion).

 Minimal inventory capital.
 Production capital is committed only when a customer has paid (or committed).
-For brands running pure MTO, finished-goods inventory approaches zero.
+For brands running pure MTO, finished goods inventory approaches zero.

 Long customer-facing lead times.
 Production-driven lead time runs 4 to 12 weeks depending on factory location, fabric availability, and complexity.

 Eliminated inventory risk.
 Every produced unit has a buyer.
+Markdown exposure on the MTO portion is effectively zero.

 The implications cascade through the operating model.
 MTS produces a different kind of business than MTO, with different cash flow, different customer experience, and different operational rhythm.
+A brand that started DTC-led on MTO and then won wholesale accounts often discovers six months later that the production calendar built for MTO cannot meet retailer ship windows.

 Four questions narrow the choice for apparel brands.

-Question 1: How predictable is demand?
+How predictable is demand?

 For products with stable, predictable demand (core basics, replenishment programs, classic styles that sell consistently year over year), MTS is the natural fit.
 The forecast is reliable, the inventory risk is bounded, and the capital efficiency cost is acceptable.

-Question 2: How long can the customer wait?
+How long can the customer wait?

 For products where customer-facing lead time matters (impulse DTC, replenishment-driven wholesale, marketplace velocity), MTS is the only operationally viable choice.

-Question 3: How constrained is capital?
+How constrained is capital?

 Capital-constrained brands benefit from MTO’s reduced inventory commitment.
 Brands with abundant capital can run MTS more aggressively, accepting the inventory risk in exchange for short customer lead times and operational simplicity.

 The capital constraint is dynamic.
 Brands that grow into MTS positions during high-capital periods often need to dial back during tight-capital periods, which creates operational friction if the systems and processes are tuned only for one mode.
+A brand that raised a Series B and built an MTS-heavy inventory position can find itself, eighteen months later, trying to retrofit MTO discipline into systems that assume finished goods always exist on day one.

-Question 4: What channel mix does the brand run?
+What channel mix does the brand run?

 Wholesale-heavy operations need MTS to meet retailer commitment dates.
 Wholesale buyers commit at trade shows, retailers expect deliveries on agreed dates, and any production delay is a chargeback or a cancelled order.